Hit enter to search.

 Data virtualisation: Providing real-time queries and access, this approach creates a virtual view of data from multiple sources without physically moving it.

-Change data capture (CDC): The CDC approach ensures data consistency across systems by tracking and applying database changes in real time.
+Change Data Capture (CDC): The CDC approach ensures data consistency across systems by tracking and applying database changes in real-time.

 Beate Thomsen, Co-founder & Product Design